lb3361/gigatron-rom/Docs/vCPU7.md

 Some private system variables have also been changed to make space for two critical variables used by `dev128k7.rom` to separate the memory bank used for video output and the memory bank seen by the vCPU, which was the project that started the whole DEV7ROM adventure.
+The led timer has been moved to address 0x1f4, and, on `dev128k7.rom`, the third byte of the entropy counter has been moved to address 0x1f2.
-The third byte of the entropy counter has been moved to address 0x1f2 and the led timer has been moved to address 0x1f4.
 Their former locations are now used to cache the control bits that should be used during video generation and during vcpu execution.
 Although overwriting these variables can crash the Gigatron, short of a bug, legacy programs are unlikely to write to these locations because anything written there used to be quickly overwritten by the gigatron firmware.

 Except for `ledTempo` discussed above, all other public system variables documented in `interface.json` remain at the same location